-"Integrated Sciences [Program] is an alternative to a traditional Major or Honours program for students whose interests cross disciplinary boundaries within the Sciences.
-The program gives [undergraduate] students the opportunity, and the guidance, to design their own curriculum.
+"Integrated Sciences [Specialization] is an alternative to a traditional Major or Honours program for students whose interests cross disciplinary boundaries within the Sciences.
+The specialization gives [undergraduate] students the opportunity, and the guidance, to design their own curriculum.

 The Integrated Sciences 'core' courses (ISCI courses) are highly interactive and generally stress active learning, group discussion and collaborative research.
 They are interdisciplinary and are often taught by a team of faculty from different disciplines.
 When co-teaching, instructors actively discuss each other's content in the classroom, much as they would do in a research environment.
 This converts the classroom into a microcosm of the scientific enterprise in general.
 Of course, engagement of professors from different disciplines also means engagement of disciplines.
 This significantly broadens students' scientific horizons.
 In addition to the content-related objectives that distinguish different courses, core courses aim strongly to develop transferable skills and attitudes to support the students' other studies.”